What’s Volumes?

-My name’s Matthew Morgan.
-I write about the places where books and life overlap.
-I also write profiles, or non-fiction narratives, of the people who write books and how they write them.
-If you like books, you’ll love Volumes.
+It’s a deep-dive into the places where books and life overlap.
+I also write profiles of people who write books and how those books get written.

 There’s a conventional route to becoming a writer that starts with an impressive university and finishes with being published by a prestigious publisher or news outlet.
 I took a different route.